 What is the history of systematic theology?

-And beginning at Moses* and all the prophets, he expounded unto them in all the scriptures the things concerning himself. -Luke 24:27
+And beginning at Moses* (1671-1451BC) and all the prophets, he expounded unto them in all the scriptures the things concerning himself. -Luke 24:27

 He repeated this teaching later in the chapter and laid down a “systematic theology” that focused on the fulfillment of the Old Testament texts that mentioned Him, specifically citing the books of Moses*, the prophets, and the Psalms.

 Other theologians would develop this approach further, but Jesus set the foundation.
-(An asterisk following a name indicates that person is one of 200 short biographies in my book SPIRITUAL LIVES.)

 The church fathers began writing and teaching about Christian doctrine as the apostolic age ended and the church was established.
 This material often dealt with compelling issues facing the new churches in a pagan world, especially confronting heresy.
 But while their writings were extensive and scriptural, they were not orderly or “systematic.”